Closing Date For Registration

 Registration forms are available from a number of places including:

-- If you don’t have a printer and need a hard copy all participating Grammar schools (the ones where you can sit the GL test – download above) will have these available for you to pick up.
+- If you don’t have a printer and need a hard copy all participating Grammar schools should have these available for you to pick up.

 What Do I Need To Include With My Application?